Delta and Korean Air to Launch World-Class Joint Venture

 Beginning soon, Delta and Korean Air will:

-- Implement full reciprocal codesharing on each other’s networks and work together to provide the best travel experience for customers between U.S. and Asia
+· Implement full reciprocal codesharing on each other’s networks and work together to provide the best travel experience for customers between Asia and the U.S.

 The new joint venture builds on nearly two decades of close partnership between Korean Air and Delta; both were founding members of the SkyTeam alliance and have offered customers an expanded codeshare network since 2016.